peytoncordero/DRI25/pandas.md

 * Index
     * The bolded ascending numbers in the very left-hand column of the DataFrame is called the Pandas Index.
 You can select rows based on the Index.
     * By default, the Index is a sequence of numbers starting with zero.
 However, you can change the Index to something else, such as one of the columns in your dataset.
     * The default index is a Unique ID - that being said, the index does not have to be a Unique ID.
-You can set your index to be any column in your Dataframe
+You can set your index to be any column in your DataFrame
 * Truncation
     * The DataFrame is truncated, signaled by the ellipses in the middle … of every column.
     * The DataFrame is truncated because by default, Pandas will display 60 rows and 20 columns.
 You can change these default settings see [documentation](https://pandas.pydata.org/pandas-docs/stable/user_guide/options.html)